33 Vegetable Spacing and Thinning Chart

 Plant Spacing and Thinning:

-At first I go by what the seed instructions says and then I go my own experience.
+First I go by what the seed instructions says and then I go my own experience.

 I grow in raised beds so I could plant my crops closer together, but I still have very heavy clay soil.